 - Network behavior of professions

-- Arctic Digitalisation -ICT and Media in Arctic governance and northern change research group
+- Arctic Digitalisation -ICT and Media in Arctic governance and northern change

 The research team's work will be based on a new multidisciplinary premise.
 It aims to strengthen the University's research profile particularly in the strategic profiles of Northern well-being, education and work, culture-centred service design, and sustainable development, law and justice.
 ProSoc is based on its multidisciplinary character, strong research data and genuinely new research initiatives.
 The strength of ProSoc is open data and project expertise based on strong skills and knowledge within the group, as well as broad and diverse national and international networks.